Color Fault-Tolerant Distance Preservers: \~{O}ptimal Size in Conditionally \~{O}ptimal Time: Lower Bounds for Multi-Source CFT Distance Preservers

+Both of the lower bounds for CFT multi-source distance preservers (size and running time) hinge on a colored tree construction, which adapts the one given by Parter~\cite{Parter15} for the $\DELTA$-FT setting to hold also in the more relaxed CFT setting with color classes of size at most $\DELTA$.

-\begin{lemma} Let $\Delta \geq 0$ and $q \geq 2$ be integers.
-There exists a rooted, partially edge-colored \footnote{``Partially edge-colored'' means that edges with no color are allowed.
-Alternatively, uncolored edges can be thought of as having a unique color that does not appear anywhere else. } tree $T = T(\Delta,q)$ with the following properties: \begin{enumerate}[label=(\alph*), itemsep=1pt] \item For every leaf $v$ of $T$, there exists a color $c_v$ such that $v$ is the \textbf{unique} leaf of minimal depth among those leaves that remain connected to the root in $T-c_v$. \item Each color appears on at most $\Delta$ edges in $T$. \item $T$ has $q^\Delta$ leaves. \item Each leaf in $T$ has depth at least $d(\Delta, q) := q^{\Delta}-1$ and at most $D(\Delta,q) := 2(q^{\Delta}-1)$. \item The number of edge in $T$ is $N(\Delta,q) = \Delta (q^{\Delta+1} - q^{\Delta-1})$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $\DELTA \geq 0$ and $q \geq 2$ be integers.
+There exists a rooted, partially colored \footnote{``Partially colored'' means that vertices/edges with no color are allowed.
+Alternatively, uncolored vertices/edges can be thought of as having a unique color that does not appear anywhere else. } tree $T = T(\DELTA,q)$ with the following properties: \begin{enumerate}[label=(\alph*), itemsep=0pt] \item For every leaf $v$ of $T$, there exists a color $c_v$ such that $v$ is the \textbf{unique} leaf of minimal depth among those leaves that remain connected to the root in $T-c_v$. \item Each color appears on at most $\DELTA$ edges in $T$. \item $T$ has $q^\DELTA$ leaves. \item Each leaf in $T$ has depth at least $d(\DELTA, q) := q^{\DELTA}-1$ and at most $D(\DELTA,q) := 2(q^{\DELTA}-1)$. \item The number of edges in $T$ is $N(\DELTA,q) = \DELTA (q^{\DELTA+1} - q^{\DELTA-1})$. \item The tree $T$ and the colors $c_v$ corresponding to each leaf $v$ can be computed in linear time (w.r.t.\ the size of $T$). \end{enumerate} \end{lemma}

-\begin{proof} By induction on $\Delta$.
-For the base case, is $T(0,q)$ is a single vertex $v$ with no edges.
+\begin{proof} We show the proof with edge colors: the vertex-colored version of the tree is obtained by assigning each vertex the color of the edge connecting it to its parent.
+By induction on $\DELTA$.
+For the base case, $T(0,q)$ is a single vertex $v$ with no edges.
 We artificially define the color palette of $T(0,q)$ as $\{c_v\}$, with the color $c_v$ unused.
 The required properties clearly hold.
-For the induction step, we construct $T = T(\Delta, q)$ for $\Delta \geq 1$ as follows. \begin{itemize}[itemsep=1pt] \item Create $q$ disjoint copies $T_1, \dots, T_q$ of $T(\Delta-1, q)$, with disjoint color palettes (so that no color appears in two different copies).
+For the induction step, we construct $T = T(\DELTA, q)$ for $\DELTA \geq 1$ as follows. \begin{itemize}[itemsep=0pt] \item Create $q$ disjoint copies $T_1, \dots, T_q$ of $T(\DELTA-1, q)$, with disjoint color palettes (so that no color appears in two different copies).
 The leaves of $T$ will be those of $T_1, \dots, T_q$.
 For a leaf $v$ of $T_i$, we define $c_v$ as the same color guaranteed to exist by Property~\ref{prop:distances} of $T_i$.

-\item Create $q$ disjoint uncolored paths $Q_1, \dots, Q_q$, where $ |Q_i| = 2(q-i)q^{\Delta-1} $ (so $Q_q$ is a single vertex). ``Hang'' each $T_i$ at the end of $Q_i$, i.e., the last vertex of $Q_i$ is the root $r_i$ of $T_i$.
+\item Create $q$ disjoint uncolored paths $Q_1, \dots, Q_q$, where $ |Q_i| = 2(q-i)q^{\DELTA-1} $ (so $Q_q$ is a single vertex). ``Hang'' each $T_i$ at the end of $Q_i$, i.e., the last vertex of $Q_i$ is the root $r_i$ of $T_i$.